 What Will We Try to Achieve?

-- Allow all participants to really get to know each other, by organizing moments exclusively dedicated to mutual discovery and meaningful interactions (small groups meetings, social moments…).
+- Allow all participants to really get to know each other, by organizing moments exclusively dedicated to mutual discovery and meaningful interactions (small group meetings, social moments…);

-- Allow participants to discover and be inspired by each other’s work – and provide a ½ day window for a broader public to do the same (exhibition, leaflets, talks, panels…).
+- Allow participants to discover and be inspired by each other’s work – and provide a moment during the event, open to the public, so they also find out more about the initiatives and projects of the participants (exhibition, leaflets, talks, panels…);

 What Will Be the Meeting’s Outputs?